LeslieLargo1/Weather-App/README.md

 # Weather-App
-# The Weather Application

-- Repository: `weather-app`
-- Type of Challenge: `Consolidation`
-- Duration: `4 days`
+## Mission objectives
+Individualy create an app using an api in 4 days.

 - Deployment strategy: `Github pages / Netlify`
-- Team challenge : `solo`

-## Mission objectives

 In this challenge you will use and consolidate your knowledge on: